Wall Street jumps as battered energy shares rise, lockdowns ease

 With more than half of the S&P 500 companies reporting so far, first-quarter earnings are expected to have fallen 12.5%, with analysts expecting an earnings recession by the second quarter, according to Refinitiv data.

-Apple supplier Skyworks Solutions Inc (SWKS.O) gained 8.1% after reporting upbeat quarterly results, but warned of a hit from the pandemic in the current quarter.
+Apple supplier Skyworks Solutions Inc (SWKS.O) jumped 5.9% after reporting upbeat quarterly results, but warned of a hit from the pandemic in the current quarter.

-Pfizer Inc (PFE.N) rose about 2.3% after announcing that a venture with its German partner had started delivering doses of its experimental coronavirus vaccines for human testing in the United States.
+Pfizer Inc (PFE.N) rose 3% after announcing that a venture with its German partner had started delivering doses of its experimental coronavirus vaccines for human testing in the United States.

-Advancing issues outnumbered decliners more than 5-to-1 on the NYSE and 4-to-1 on Nasdaq.

-The S&P index recorded five new 52-week highs and no new low, while the Nasdaq recorded 36 new highs and two new lows.
+Advancing issues outnumbered decliners by a 3.74-to-1 ratio on the NYSE and by a similar ratio on the Nasdaq.
+The S&P index recorded six new 52-week highs and no new low, while the Nasdaq recorded 38 new highs and four new lows.

 Reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva, Saumyadeb Chakrabarty and Shounak Dasgupta